zvada/technology/docs/software/ipv6-testing.md

 Testing in mixed mode
 ---------------------

-To test IPv6 in mixed mode, you can use the `ntop` tool to monitor traffic over IPv6. `ntop` is installed on all the test machines and you can access the web interface at *hostname:3000* (e.g. [Ntop cabinet-10-10-9](http://cabinet-10-10-9.t2.ucsd.edu:3000/)).
+To test IPv6 in mixed mode, you can use the `ntop` tool to monitor traffic over IPv6. `ntop` is installed on all the test machines and you can access the web interface at *hostname:3000*.
 To see a table that displays network traffic between your VM and another host by going to *All Protocols* -> *Traffic* and looking at the IPv6 column.

 ![NTP-web](../images/ipv6-testing.png)